2.6 Spread to neighbouring buildings

 Where a domestic building exceeds these limits, reference could be made to the Enclosing Rectangle Method (Table B) contained in the non-domestic guidance document or the Building Research Establishment Report ‘External fire spread: building separation and boundary distances’ (BR 187, 1991).
 In these cases, for the purpose of calculating the enclosing rectangle, a separating wall or separating floor should be regarded as a compartment wall or compartment floor.

-External wall cladding includes all non load-bearing external wall cladding systems attached to the structure, for example, clay or concrete tiles, slates, pre-cast concrete panels, stone panels, masonry, profiled metal sheeting including sandwich panels, weather boarding, thermally insulated external wall rendered systems, glazing systems and other ventilated cladding systems.
+External wall cladding includes all non load-bearing external wall cladding systems attached to the structure, for example, composite panels, clay or concrete tiles, slates, pre-cast concrete panels, stone panels, masonry, profiled metal sheeting including sandwich panels, timber panels, weather boarding, thermally insulated external wall rendered systems, glazing systems and other ventilated cladding systems.
 For the purposes of compliance with Standard 2.6, external wall cladding includes spandrel panels and infill panels.

 More than 1m from a boundary - Fire within the building may break out through a window or door opening and as a consequence, the cladding, once ignited, would contribute to the heat generated from the fire.
-Therefore where the cladding is more than 1m from a boundary and is constructed from combustible material more than 1mm thick that has a low, medium, high or very high risk (as described in annex 2.B), the cladding should be included in the calculation of unprotected area.
+Therefore where the cladding is more than 1m from a boundary and is constructed from products more than 1mm thick that has European Classification B, C, D or E (as described in annex 2.B), the cladding should be included in the calculation of unprotected area.

 However combustible cladding need not be included in the calculation of unprotected area where:

-Houses – External wall cladding to a house need not have a non-combustible classification where the external wall has the appropriate fire resistance and the cladding achieves a low risk reaction to fire classification.
-In such a case the cladding may be excluded from the unprotected area calculation regardless of openings.
+Houses – External wall cladding to a house need not achieve European Classification A1 or A2 where the external wall has the appropriate fire resistance and the cladding achieves European Classification B. In such cases the cladding may be excluded from the unprotected area calculation regardless of openings.

-Every part of an external wall including external wall cladding (see clause 2.6.4 for exceptions) not more than 1m from a boundary or the external wall of a high rise domestic buildings, should be constructed from products which achieve European Classification A1 or A2.
+Every part of an external wall including external wall cladding (see clause 2.6.4 for exceptions) not more than 1m from a boundary or the external wall of a high rise domestic building, should be constructed from products which achieve European Classification A1 or A2.
 This does not apply to insulation exposed in a cavity that is between two leaves of masonry or concrete at least 75mm thick, and which has a cavity barrier around all openings in the wall and at the top of the wall-head.